-If you do not obtain Probate when someone dies, and Probate is needed on the Estate, then the beneficiaries will not be able to receive their inheritance.
-Instead the assets will be frozen, and will be held in a state of limbo, as no one will have the legal authority to access or transfer the assets.
+If you do not obtain Probate when someone dies but Probate is needed on their Estate, their Beneficiaries will not be able to receive their inheritance.
+Instead the deceased person's assets will be frozen and held in a state of limbo, as no one will have the legal authority to access, sell or transfer these assets.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.